Decomposition

-Decomposition or rot is the process by which dead organic substances are broken down into simpler organic or inorganic matter such as carbon dioxide, water, simple sugars and mineral salts.
+Decomposition is the process by which dead organic substances are broken down into simpler organic or inorganic matter such as carbon dioxide, water, simple sugars and mineral salts.
 The process is a part of the nutrient cycle and is essential for recycling the finite matter that occupies physical space in the biosphere.
 Bodies of living organisms begin to decompose shortly after death.
-Animals, such as worms, also help decompose the organic materials.
+Although no two organisms decompose in the same way, they all undergo the same sequential stages of decomposition.
+Decomposition can be a gradual process for organisms that have extended periods of dormancy.

+One can differentiate abiotic decomposition from biotic decomposition (biodegradation); the former means "the degradation of a substance by chemical or physical processes", e.g., hydrolysis; the latter means "the metabolic breakdown of materials into simpler components by living organisms", typically by microorganisms.
+Animals, such as earthworms, also help decompose the organic materials on and in soil through their activities.
 Organisms that do this are known as decomposers or detritivores.
-Although no two organisms decompose in the same way, they all undergo the same sequential stages of decomposition.

 The science which studies decomposition is generally referred to as taphonomy from the Greek word taphos, meaning tomb.
-Decomposition can also be a gradual process for organisms that have extended periods of dormancy.

-One can differentiate abiotic decomposition from biotic decomposition (biodegradation).
-The former means "the degradation of a substance by chemical or physical processes", e.g., hydrolysis; the latter means "the metabolic breakdown of materials into simpler components by living organisms", typically by microorganisms.

-Animal decomposition
+In animals

-Decomposition begins at the moment of death, caused by two factors: 1.) autolysis, the breaking down of tissues by the body's own internal chemicals and enzymes, and 2.) putrefaction, the breakdown of tissues by bacteria.
+Decomposition begins at the moment of death, caused by two factors: autolysis, the breaking down of tissues by the body's own internal chemicals and enzymes, and putrefaction, the breakdown of tissues by bacteria.
 These processes release compounds such as cadaverine and putrescine, that are the chief source of the unmistakably putrid odor of decaying animal tissue.